White House and its Vicinity

 - White House seen from the Ellipse (south).

-- The West Wing of the White House, where the president meets reporters.
+- The West Wing of the White House, where the

-- White House seen from the the Washington Monument ground.
+the Washington Monument ground.

 - White House Christmas Tree.